dobin/yookiterm-server/README.md

 ## Config file

 Things to update:
 * jwtsecret: A unique random string, keep it secret.
-Use same for yookiterm-lxdserver
+Use same for yookiterm-lxdserver!
-* server_domain:
+* server_domain: Not used
 * admin_password
 * user_password
 * container_hosts